 These may include:

-- Dermatophilus congolensis infection causing mud fever and/or rain scald
+- Dermatophilus congolensis infection, commonly known as mud fever and/or rain scald

 - Breathing problems